Skip to main content

 • You can convert funds from a Spousal Traditional IRA to a Spousal Roth IRA.
 You will owe taxes on the converted money, but the funds will not be taxed at distribution.[11]

-• There are no income limits to open and contribute to a Spousal Traditional IRA.
+• There are no income limits to open or contribute to a Spousal Traditional IRA.
+Deductibility may be affected by income if either spouse is covered by a workplace retirement plan.
 7

-If you want to explore additional retirement investment accounts that could work for your goals, Scarlet Oak Financial Services can be reached at 800.871.1219 or contact us here.
-To sign up for our weekly newsletter with the latest economic news, click here
+If you want to explore additional retirement strategies or need help choosing the right type of IRA, Scarlet Oak Financial Services can be reached at 800.871.1219 or contact us here.
+To sign up for our newsletter with the latest economic news, click here

 [1] https://www.investopedia.com/terms/s/spousal-ira.asp